 There are a handful of play areas at the park, all located on its western side.
 The first one we came across was an outdoor gym with about five pieces of equipment (leg press, skier, walker etc.).
 Close by there’s a toddlers’ play area plus a playground for older children.

-Approaching the lake things improved again.
 The Pulham Rock Feature and waterfall lies at the northern end of the lake.
 It was originally built by James Pulham & Son, landscape designers from Hertfordshire.
 However, by the start of the First World War had become overgrown.
 The recent restoration work has seen it restored to its former glory.

 The location of the park is excellent.
 Wigan town centre and its shops (Galleries Shopping Centre, Grand Arcade etc.) can be reached on foot in around five minutes.
 Public transport links (Wigan Bus Station, Wigan North Western Train Station, and Wigan Wallgate Train Station) are also nearby.